 * Starboard International Dream Team Member

-Being a Roxy Girl is the dream of so many young surfers and I am so lucky to live my dream.
+Being a Surfer Girl is the dream of so many young girls and I am so lucky to live my dream.
 Follow me on my Facebook fan page and on Twitter for daily updates.
 Mahalo Nui, Vanina

 Toward that end (and maybe with a little divine intervention from Kahuna himself), the Roxy crest was derived from the Quiksilver wave-on-a-mountain logo.
 The Roxy version is simply two mirror images of the Quiksilver logo placed together to form a heart, adding a feminine touch to the already recognizable Quiksilver symbol.